-At the landfill, putrescible materials decompose very slowly and release acid-laden water.
-Mixed with rainwater, this acidic juice (leachate) filters through the accumulated garbage and causes all kinds of contaminants (bacteria, chemical pollutants or heavy metals).
-Because of this phenomenon, the burial of garbage has a significant potential for groundwater and surface water pollution.
+At the landfill, putrescible materials decompose very slowly and release acidic water.
+When mixed with rainwater, this acidic juice (leachate) filters through the accumulated garbage and carries with it all kinds of contaminants (bacteria, chemical pollutants or heavy metals).
+Because of this phenomenon, landfilling of garbage has a significant potential to pollute groundwater and surface water.

-This anaerobic (oxygen-free) decomposition of organic matter is accompanied by an abundant production of biogas (a mixture containing large amounts of methane, a powerful greenhouse gas).
-That is why it is important to separate them at the source in order to treat them in an ecological way.
+This anaerobic decomposition (without oxygen) of organic matter is also accompanied by the production of abundant biogas (a mixture containing large quantities of methane, a powerful greenhouse gas), which is why it is important to separate it at the source in order to treat it in an environmentally friendly manner.

 HOW DOES IT WORK?

-Vermicomposting is a solution for those who want to reduce a good part of their household waste by transforming organic matter (food or garden waste) into compost.
-It is an innovative composting method and particularly suitable for apartments, because it is space-saving and odorless.
+Vermicomposting is a solution for those who wish to reduce a large part of their household waste by transforming organic matter (food or garden waste) into compost.
+It is an innovative composting method that is particularly suited to apartments, as it takes up little space and is odorless.

-The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, eggshells, cartons, etc.) and worms.
+The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, egg shells, cardboard, etc.) and worms.

-The bins must be opaque to preserve the darkness necessary for earthworms and holes to let them through.
-These "composting worms" will digest organic waste several times and gradually transform it into compost ready to enrich indoor plants or for use in the garden.
+The bins must be opaque to keep the darkness necessary for the earthworms and have holes to let them through.
+These "composting worms" will digest the organic waste several times and transform it little by little into compost ready to enrich indoor plants or to use in the garden.

-They also produce a "vermithea" that can be diluted in water to create an excellent liquid fertilizer for plants.
+They also produce an "wormhole" that can be diluted with water to create an excellent liquid fertilizer for plants.

-Vermihea will always be used diluted.
-This is because it contains so much nutrient that it could be harmful to most plants.
-Before using your vermithe, dilute it to 1/10th, that is: 1 volume of vermithe in 9 volumes of water.
+Before using your vermicompost, dilute it 1:10, that is: 1 part vermicompost in 9 parts water.
 It can be applied by watering or spraying.